graphcomment/sdk-api-php/README.md

 `$client->loginUser('email', 'gc_id');`

-to save in our localStorage call this url => http://graphcomment.com/fr/auth.html?gc_token=[TOKEN-without-JWT-only-token]
+to save in localStorage the gc_token, call this url in ajax navigator of user to authenticate him => http://graphcomment.com/fr/auth.html?gc_token=[TOKEN-without-JWT-only-token]

 Example :